-Support plans and programmes of activities will be reviewed internally by the Community Service six monthly or sooner if required.
+Support Plans and programmes of activities will be reviewed internally by the Community Service six monthly or sooner if required.
 The review will involve the person and also the carer where feasible.
 Plans will be updated to reflect any changing needs and will ensure objectives for health; personal and social care are being met.
 Progress towards individual outcomes will be reviewed and amended as required.

-Community Services will also engage in annual reviews with the Social work teams and will receive and complete the pre-review information form from the relevant Locality Team prior to annual review.
-This will be completed and returned within the agreed timescales to assist the Social Care Practitioner to prepare for annual review.
-Where possible a representative from community service should attend annual reviews, if this is not possible Social Care Practitioner should feedback outcomes from the review with updated Care and Support Plan.
+Community Services will also engage in Annual Reviews with the Community Teams and will receive and complete the pre-review information form from the relevant Team prior to annual review.
+This will be completed and returned within the agreed timescales to assist the Practitioner to prepare for the Annual Review.
+Where possible a representative from Community Service should attend Annual Reviews, if this is not possible the Practitioner should feedback outcomes from the review with the updated Care and Support Plan.

-For those supported by Young Person Team an invite to annual review would be expected along with updated Pathway and Support plan with agreed outcomes.
+For those supported by the Young Persons Team an invitation to an Annual Review would be expected along with an updated Pathway and Support Plan with agreed outcomes.